Consistency Trajectory Models: Learning Probability Flow ODE Trajectory of Diffusion

 \section{CTM: An Unification of Score-based and Distillation Models}

-To address the challenges in both score-based and distillation samplings, we introduce the Consistency Trajectory Model (CTM), which seamlessly integrates both decoding strategies.
-Consequently, our model is versatile and can perform sampling through either SDE/ODE solving or direct prediction of intermediate points along the PF ODE trajectory.
+To address the challenges in both score-based and distillation samplings, we introduce the Consistency Trajectory Model (CTM), which integrates both decoding strategies to sample from either SDE/ODE solving or direct anytime-to-anytime jump along the PF ODE trajectory.